Time taken : ~10mins

 We are interested in exploring the issues that intersect across different experiences of ethnic minorities in Singapore.
 Art should explore breaking barriers and blurring lines – we have so much to learn from other art forms, languages and perspectives.

-Beyond my role as manager, I’ve learned something from every production we’ve worked on, especially because it’s always a different combination of artists and there’s always something new to discover.
+Beyond my role as managing director and now artistic director, I’ve learned something from every production we’ve worked on, especially because it’s always a different combination of artists and there’s always something new to discover.
 Some of my most inspirational moments have come from simply manning the front-of-house table as your representative.
 People have told me how they resonated with what they had watched, and how for the first time in their lives, they felt seen and heard.
 Others have shared their disagreements.
 Every single conversation with members of the audience has made me a better person and a better arts manager.

-Berak by Teater Ekamatra, presented by Esplanade – Theatres on the Bay as part of The Studios, runs from 1 - 4 Sep 2022 at the Esplanade Theatre Studio.
+Potong by Teater Ekamatra, commissioned by Esplanade – Theatres on the Bay as part of Pesta Raya 2023, runs from 18 - 21 May 2023 at the Esplanade Theatre Studio.